memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 ### Basic Usage Example

 The default mode for the test application does nothing exciting but will serve as a good way to sanity check our decoder is working as expected.
-When the application start's up it enters an infinite loop.
+When the application starts up, it enters an infinite loop.
 The loop halts with a breakpoint instruction every five iterations:

 ```c
 __attribute__((optimize("O0")))